 Ah.
 Here we go.
 Meg, the Wedding Undergraduate… and a young wedding undergraduate at that.
-We’d been engaged for two and a half months when I wrote this.
-What can I say to give you perspective?
 We were engaged for 18 months, and at the very beginning I was enamored with all the pretty things, and after a short flirtation with the pretty, I got really angry (at that point there were about two sane wedding resources on the web).
 I think this was about when I read about the “budget bride” who only had a “gospel choir and a string quartet” to stay thrifty (sadly, a true story) and totally snapped.
 Then, things were calm, until the economy totally fell apart, which was hugely stressful on it’s own, but didn’t help the strain of paying for a wedding.
 And then in the months before the wedding things got hard again.
 There was alcohol to buy and friends to organize and RSVP’s to deal with.
 And then, then there was wedding zen and it was bliss, and the wedding, which was better than bliss.
 But before all that there was rage.

 I’ve been feeling some rage recently with the Wedding Industry.
 Actual rage.
 Like, step away from the computer, step away from the wedding magazines, this isn’t healthy, rage.
 You know why?
 I think we are all being set up.
 I think the whole game is rigged.
 If you play by the wedding industry rules, it is a no win situation.